P580C/orbital/README.md

 the code is messy, the capability small orbital has a roadmap, the things still to do are...

-- move trig calculations into external class
+- move trig calculations into external class - done.
-- add ability to change sequence length
+- add ability to change sequence length - do to.
-- add up to 4 sequences
-- test out different engines / using samples
-- possibly change the name
+- add up to 4 sequences - this was canned due to UI limitations, it will come in a future script.
+For now you cna have two sequences and have control over the frequencies of each.
+For now the left is treble, the right is bass.
-- get saving and loading of sequence data into an external file
+- get saving and loading of sequence data into an external file - done but I will test heavily before release.
+- set BPM on each sequence indivdually - again, done but want to test more.
+It's causing screen flickers.

 only then will orbital be considered release 1